 Having developed a particular expertise in the niche area of personal property law, Stephen is sought out by clients who wish to assert or defend ownership and/or possession rights over chattels.
-He is presently working on a book commissioned by Hart Publishing on the creation, disposition and protection of ownership rights in such property.
+His book, “The Ownership of Goods and Chattels”, dealing with the creation, disposition and protection of ownership rights in such property, was published by Hart in 2020.

 Stephen also has a substantial real property practice, which includes expertise on trespass, easements, covenants, nuisance and all aspects of real property entitlement.
 He has experience of construction disputes, including those touching on issues frequently arising in a rural context such as conservation restrictions.